autodesk-platform-services/aps-aecdm-tutorial/Prerequisites and GraphQL/index.md

 If you don't see your ACC hub listed, please double check step 3.
 Once you see your hub, you can move on to the next step.

+> We'll get back to GraphQL syntax throughout the queries from next section.
+As it's not like the usual REST requests, we'll cover the differences and possibilities in parallel, while also learning the supported AEC Data Model API queries.

 [Next Step - Explorer and First Queries]({{ site.baseurl }}/explorer/home/){: .btn}